Pocket4D/Polkadot-Dart/README.md

 There are a few settings that needed before manually build, here is the guide.
 We will try to make a `.make` file afterwards to simply the process.

+### Read before build
+1. There are dynamic libs to be build during the process.

+2. This repository use CI to generate dynamic libs, tests are ensured passed, better not build them yourself.

 ### LLVM and clang

 With Macos (because we need to build iOS)